The AI Research Assistant: Promise, Peril, and a Proof of Concept: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The author would like to thank his students, Giancarlo Villatoro and C.G.
 Krishnanunni for their initial work without AI assistance in \cite{VillatoroKrishnanunniBuiThanh}.
 The author also would like to acknowledge the contributions of Claude (Anthropic) and ChatGPT (OpenAI) as AI research assistants in this work.
 All final collaborative mathematical results were verified by the author.
+We thank the Associate Editor and all reviewers for their constructive feedback, which has significantly improved the manuscript.
+This work is partially funded by the National Science Foundation award NSF-OAC-2212442, and by the Department of Energy award DE-SC0024633.